eeriegeek/NWN-Miscellaneous/nwn1gcp/nwn1gcp.README.markdown

 -------------

 1) Change to the NWN main directory, and delete all nwn1gcp.* files.
-2) Run regedit and OPEN HKEY_CLASSES_ROOT tree, select nwn1gcp and delete it.
+2) Run regedit and expand HKEY_CLASSES_ROOT tree, select nwn1gcp and delete it.

 License:
 --------